Gaussian Error Linear Units (GELUs): GELU Experiments

-We evaluate the GELU, ReLU, and ELU on MNIST classification (grayscale images with 10 classes, 60k training examples and 10k test examples), MNIST autoencoding, and CIFAR-10 classification (color images with 10 classes, 50k training examples and 10k test examples) tasks.
+We evaluate the GELU, ELU, and ReLU on MNIST classification (grayscale images with 10 classes, 60k training examples and 10k test examples), MNIST autoencoding, Tweet part-of-speech tagging (1000 training, 327 validation, and 500 testing tweets), TIMIT frame recognition (3696 training, 1152 validation, and 192 test audio sentences), and CIFAR-10/100 classification (color images with 10/100 classes, 50k training and 10k test examples).
 We do not evaluate nonlinearities like the LReLU because of its similarity to ReLUs (see \cite{lrelu} for a description of LReLUs).